The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 2.12.
 Weapons, Explosives, Ammunition

-Possession, use, or distribution of firearms, ammunitions or explosives or of other weapons (see Section 9.0, Fire and Life Safety, and Section 23, Weapons Policy).
+Possession, use, or distribution of firearms, ammunitions, explosives, or other weapons (see Section 9.0, Fire and Life Safety, and Section 23, Weapons Policy).

 2.13.
 Alcohol and other Drugs (see Section 4, Alcohol and other Drugs)